 When I went for my 6-month check-up at Cleveland Clinic, my heart rate still spiked when I stood up, BUT it didn’t spike as high and it recovered quickly.

 I have 6 months of dedication to exercise to thank for that.
 It really does work.

-I’m able to run again (not well, as I’ve mentioned almost too much on this blog already–LOL), and I can spend more time on my feet without tiring.
+I’m able to run with POTS now (not well, as I’ve mentioned almost too much on this blog already—LOL), and I can spend more time on my feet without tiring.
 I’m hoping I’ll be able to take Zumba or other dance classes again soon, but for now, I’m focusing on increasing my running endurance.